bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 -   Key equality is based on the [`sameValueZero`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Equality_comparisons_and_sameness#same-value-zero_equality) algorithm.
 -   [`NaN`](nan) is considered the same as `NaN` (even though `NaN !== NaN`) and all other values are considered equal according to the semantics of the `===` operator.
 -   In the current ECMAScript specification, `-0` and `+0` are considered equal, although this was not so in earlier drafts.
-See *“Value equality for -0 and 0”* in the [Browser compatibility](#browser_compatibility) table for details.
+See *"Value equality for -0 and 0”* in the [Browser compatibility](#browser_compatibility) table for details.

 ### Objects vs. Maps